Associate Professor of Communication Studies

 Professor Noel previously taught at Sam Houston State University, specializing in event production with more than 500 field productions including sports, music, speeches, awards shows, and parades.
 Additionally, he oversaw the nightly cable newscast and produced a biographical museum installation for the Sam Houston Memorial Museum.

-As Director of the Donovan Media Development Center at Lynchburg College, Professor Noel has directed dozens of client media projects including promotional campaigns, fundraising & event videos, television commercials, 360 degree and 4K digital cinema projects, and radio spots.
+As Director of the Donovan Media Development Center at University of Lynchburg, Professor Noel has directed dozens of client media projects including promotional campaigns, fundraising & event videos, television commercials, 360 degree and 4K digital cinema projects, and radio spots.
 The DMDC affords students the opportunity to participate with a working professional on real-world projects – not just classroom practice.
 Professor Noel and his students recently collaborated with Thomas Jefferson’s Poplar Forest to create visitor center films for the historic landmark.